 When you lose someone you love, it’s normal to feel grief.
-This loss could result from death, the breakup of a romantic relationship, or a falling out with someone close to you.
+This loss could result from death, the breakup of a romantic relationship or a falling out with someone close to you.
 Everyone handles grief in their own way.
 For some, relief from sadness and pain comes a year or more after the event.
 Others continue grieving indefinitely.
-At Red Oak Recovery, our grief counseling program can help you manage your grief without giving up on your life.
-To learn about the advantages of this treatment, please contact our team today at 866.457.7590.
+At Red Oak Recovery®, our grief counseling program can help you manage your grief without giving up on your life.
+To learn about the advantages of our grief counseling program for young men, please contact our team today at 866.457.7590.

 When Does Grief Counseling Help?